slukits/lines/README.md

 implementations of client provided components.
-While client listener implementations print to an provided environment which is associated with the component's portion of the screen.  lines is designed to easily add further backends like "Shiny" of "Fine" for graphical displays.
+While client listener implementations print to an provided environment which is associated with the component's portion of the screen.  lines is designed to easily add further backends like "shiny" of "fyne" for graphical displays.
 As of now lines has only a terminal backend which wraps the package [tcell](https://github.com/gdamore/tcell).

+Above "hello world"-program takes over a terminal screen printing horizontally and vertically centered "hello world" to it.  "hello world" stays centered in case the screen is a terminal window which changes its size.
+Ctrl-c, Ctrl-d or q will quit the application.
+Note SetWidth in above example works as expected because "hello world" consists of ASCII characters only.
+Is that not guaranteed you will want to count runes instead of bytes.
+Setting width and height is not necessary.
+Left out in above example "hello world" is printed to the screen starting in the upper left corner.

 # Concurrency safety